runtimeverification/plutus-core-semantics/plutus-core.md

          <envStack> (#env(RHO) => .) ... </envStack>
 ```

-Here is how we implement it using substitution instead of environments.
+Here we show how we can use substitution instead of closures (strict).

 ```substitution
    rule [ (lam X _ M:Term) V:ResultTerm ] => M[V/X]